-The need for an up-to-date investment policy is important because it ensures that the investment manager is making investments that are consistent with your ethical values.
+The need for an up-to-date investment policy is important because it ensures that the investment manager is making investments that are consistent with your charitable objectives, including your ethical values.
 These can change over time, and that should be reflected in the portfolio.
 It can also be the case that companies or products become more or less ethical over time; these changes should also be taken into consideration by regular review to ensure that your objectives as an ethical investor are still being met.
 The recent High Court case Butler Sloss v the Charity Commission is also worth considering in terms of your objectives and ethical policy.

 2. What is your investment manager’s capacity to provide positive and negative screening?

 We believe that positive screening is important to maximise the impact of ethical investment strategies.
 Positive screening involves tilting portfolios towards investments that align with your objectives and ethical policy.
-It could involve companies that invest in areas such as environmentally friendly technologies, renewable energy sources; or alternatively it could mean selecting companies that follow industry best practice, such as high health and safety standards for employees and commitment to reduce carbon footprint, etc. Positive investing aims to support responsible businesses that provide a good example for others to follow.
+It could involve companies that invest in areas such as environmentally friendly technologies and renewable energy sources.
+Or alternatively, it could mean selecting companies that follow industry best practices, such as high health and safety standards for employees and commitment to reduce their carbon footprint, etc. Positive investing aims to support responsible businesses that provide a good example for others to follow.

 3. Does the policy include direct investment only or does it include funds?

 Direct and indirect investment is a potential minefield for ethical investors.
-Indirect investments may involve investment in pooled funds, for example popular products such as exchange-traded funds (ETFs), which consist of baskets of securities bundled together and traded on exchanges, whereas direct investment involves investing directly in specific assets, such as a stock or a bond.
+Indirect investments may involve investment in pooled funds, for example popular products such as exchange-traded funds (ETFs), which consist of baskets of securities bundled together and traded on exchanges, whereas direct investment involves investing directly in specific assets, such as shares or fixed interest holdings.